LLM-for-Individuals-Groups-and-Society/llm-for-individuals-groups-and-society.github.io/index.md

 # Schedule

 All the time listed below are in Ljubljana time (Central European Summer Time, UTC+2).
-The workshop will start at Apr.
-16, 2021 3:00pm CEST<span id="viewerTime"></span>.
+The workshop will start at Apr 16, 2021 3:00pm CEST<span id="viewerTime"></span>.

 | Time (UTC+2) | Agenda |
 | ----------------- | ------------ |